FAQs & Agenda

 Are there rain dates scheduled for this event?

-Unfortunately, in the case of inclement weather, we do not have make-up dates.
-If we are forced to cancel the day, we cannot make-up the day.
+In the event of inclement weather, we do not have make up dates available.
+If we are forced to cancel the day, we are not able to make up the day.

 The WOW program operates on a very tight schedule.
 In order for the students to experience the whole program, we have to adhere to a strict time schedule.
 While we don't like to leave anyone behind, your group will not be allowed to participate in the program if you arrive late.